 The City has obtained two leases through a financial institution to finance the acquisition of various equipment.
-The leasing arrangement is structured in a way that requires the City to first expend the money for purchase of the assets.
-The lease proceeds are then remitted to the City by the financial intuition and the lease agreement begins.
+The leasing arrangement is structured in a way that requires the City first to expend the money for the purchase of the assets.
+The lease proceeds are then remitted to the City by the financial institution, and the lease agreement begins.

-The following is a schedule of future minimum lease payments for the financial institution leases together with the present value of net minimum lease payments as of December 31, 2018 (governmental activities; Electric Fund - Proprietary Funds):
+The following is a schedule of future minimum lease payments for the financial institution leases together with the present value of net minimum lease payments as of December 31, 2019 (governmental activities; Electric Fund - Proprietary Funds):